mpi-sv/mpi-sv.github.io/tutorials.md

 Different Pcs: 1

 ```
-MPI-SV will report that no violation is detected.
-It indicates that pure symbolic execution fails to detect the violation.
-Hence, with model-checking based boosting, pure symbolic execution cannot verify the temporal properties in LTL.
+MPI-SV will report that no violation is detected. **It indicates that pure symbolic execution fails to detect the violation.
+Hence, without model-checking based boosting, pure symbolic execution cannot verify the temporal properties in LTL.**

 ## [](#header-2)**A real-world image manipulation MPI program**